slviajero/tinybasic/MANUAL.md

 ### Filesystems

 BASIC runs on very different platforms.
 From small 8 bit AVR based system to 64 bit Macs.
 These computers have different filesystems and capabilities.
 The BASIC commands are designed to make a minimal file I/O possible.
 Only one directory is supported.
-One file can be open for reading and another for writing simulateously.
+One file can be open for reading and another for writing simultaneously.
 Stream &16 is used for file I/O.

 Supported filesystems are SD on all microcontroller platforms that have it, ESPSPIFFS for ESP8266 and ESP32, LittleFS for Arduino MKR and RP2040 based systems.
 The file system driver removed leading rootfs names and everything else starting with a '/'.
 It shows a flat namespace of filenames.
 BASIC itself limits filenames to a maximum of 32 bytes.
 Some filesystems cannot handle this.
 In this case the name is truncated.
 No check is made if the filename is legal for the particular filesystem.
 For ESPSPIFFS and LittleFS the FDISK command is supported.
 Example: